exotica-jewelry/multietch-dev/content/how-to-use/welding/index.md

 ---
-title: 'Preparing for welding with Multi-Etch'
+title: 'Preparing titanium for welding with Multi-Etch'
-description:
-  'Guide to using Multi-Etch as preparation for welding titanium and other metals.'
+description: 'Guide to using Multi-Etch as preparation for welding titanium.'
 date: 2022-08-08T14:58:37-07:00
 lastmod: 2022-08-08T14:58:37-07:00
 draft: false